WATCH THIS VIDEO NOW

 What Does Creativity Mean?

 Being creative means coming up with a completely new idea.
 Something novel, or something never designed before.
 Something conjured up from your own imagination.
-For a children to think this way we teachers have to get out of their way, and not disturb this creative process.
-We have to not control the end product.
+For children to think this way, we teachers have to get out of their way and not disturb this creative process.
+We must refrain from controlling the end product.

-Does your art lesson have no flexibility to invent or create a new idea from?
+- Does your art lesson have no flexibility to invent or create a new idea?

-Do you discourage your students from exploring and experimenting with mediums?
+- Do you discourage your students from exploring and experimenting with different mediums?

-If you answered yes to these questions, you are teaching copy-mode step-by-step instructions.
-And are definitely going to compromise creativity.
-To support more creativity you have to adjust your lessons.
-Allow more freedom to explore, experiment and finish the art project in any direction.
+If you answered yes to these questions, you are teaching in copy-mode with step-by-step instructions, which may compromise creativity.
+To foster greater creativity, you need to adapt your lessons.
+Provide more freedom for exploration, experimentation, and allowing students to complete the art project in any direction they choose.

 It’s possible to teach good quality art skills.
 Start by following these creative guides:

-It’s OK to show step-by-step instructions and inspirational examples.
-But, try not to insist on what they need to create at the end.
+It’s okay to display step-by-step instructions and inspirational examples.
+However, try not to impose strict guidelines on what they must create in the end.

-Other ways you can support creativity is to teach methods like Process Base, or Choice Base.
-These methods allow kids to flow into their own creations.
-Without adhering to rules of what to create.
-Choice Base providing giving kids the freedom to choose their art project, mediums, and make anything they choose.
-Process Based – is about the exploration and discovery, but not the end result.
-Not driving what that final product is going to look like, there’s no right or wrong way to finish the art.
+Other ways you can support creativity is to teach methods like Process Base or Choice Base.
+These methods allow kids to flow into their own creations without adhering to rules on what to create.
+Choice Base provides kids with the freedom to choose their art project, mediums, and create anything they desire.
+Process Based focuses on exploration and discovery rather than the end result, not dictating what the final product should look like; there’s no right or wrong way to finish the art.

-Start by implementing a few of my guides, see if you can promote creative thinking in your lessons.
+Start by implementing a few of my guides to see if you can promote creative thinking in your lessons.
 Once you get the hang of it, you’ll notice your students coming up with new creative ideas.
-You will also be supporting the artistic process which metsing the arts standards.
+Additionally, you will be supporting the artistic process that meets the arts standards.

 All rights reserved © 2024, Nature of Art®